A Guide To Wrong Medication Negligence Claims – How To Claim Compensation For Wrong Medication

 Potential Causes Of A Patient Being Given The Wrong Medication

-- Wrong dosage (strength) of medication being given.
+- Giving the wrong dosage (strength) of medication.

 - Receiving somebody else’s medication.

-- Incorrect labelling on the prescription compared to what’s been dispensed.
+- Incorrect labelling on the prescription in comparison to what a doctor should dispense.

 Wrong Medication Negligence By A GP

-- If you’re prescribed a medicine which you’re allergic to.
+- If a doctor provides a prescription for medicine that you’re allergic to.

-- If you’re provided with the medication that’s not suitable for your illness.
-This could mean you suffer side effects.
-It could also mean your underlying condition remains untreated causing additional suffering.
+- Alternatively, if a doctor prescribes medication that’s not suitable for your illness, this could mean you suffer side effects.
+It could also mean that there’s a lack of treatment for your underlying condition, thus causing additional suffering.

 - If the GP gives you medication that reacts to other medication you’re already taking.

-Even if these mistakes are made due to time pressure, a claim could still be possible if you suffered in some way and liability could be proven.
-Please call to discuss your options with one of our advisors.
+Even if these mistakes are made due to time pressure, a claim could still be possible if you suffered somehow, and liability could be proven.
+Please call to discuss your options on wrong medication claims with one of our medical negligence experts.

 Wrong Medication Negligence By A Hospital

 When visiting a hospital for any form of treatment, medication of some form might be required.
 This could include anaesthetic during surgery or antibiotics to clear up an infection.
-If medication is required it is vital that it is the correct medicine for you, if there’s a mistake with a prescription, it could potentially be life-threatening.
+If medication is required, it must be the correct medicine for you.
+If there’s a mistake with a prescription, it could potentially be life-threatening.